Indoor air quality: Legionella

 Legionnaires' disease is caused by a waterborne bacterium Legionella that grows best in slow-moving or still, warm water.
 The primary route of exposure is through the creation of an aerosol effect, most commonly from evaporative cooling towers or showerheads.
 A common source of Legionella in commercial buildings is from poorly placed or maintained evaporative cooling towers, which often release water in an aerosol which may enter nearby ventilation intakes.
 Outbreaks in medical facilities and nursing homes, where patients are immuno-suppressed and immuno-weak, are the most commonly reported cases of Legionellosis.
-More than one case has involved outdoor fountains in public attractions.
+More than one case has involved outdoor fountains at public attractions.
 The presence of Legionella in commercial building water supplies is highly under-reported, as healthy people require heavy exposure to acquire infection.

 Legionella testing typically involves collecting water samples and surface swabs from evaporative cooling basins, shower heads, faucets/taps, and other locations where warm water collects.
-The samples are then cultured and colony forming units (cfu) of Legionella are quantified as cfu/Liter.
+The samples are then cultured and colony forming units (cfu) of Legionella are quantified as cfu/liter.